-Our Serbia holiday packages cover variety of destinations and attractions, so if you are in no hurry this ten day private tour is all you need to get to know Serbia.
+Our Serbia holiday packages cover a variety of destinations and attractions, so if you are in no hurry this ten day private tour is all you need to get to know Serbia.
 On the other hand, if you want to go beyond Serbia try our Western Balkans tour.

 What to expect from the tour

 1st Day – Meeting, Topola Town, Oplenac Royal Mausoleum and Village Home Stay

-Rest of the day we’ll spend in household House of Čolović.
-Warm hosts from the guesthouse will show you from firsthand how local people live in Serbian village nowadays.
+Rest of the day we’ll spend in the household House of Čolović.
+Warm hosts from the guesthouse will show you firsthand how local people live in Serbian villages nowadays.

 2nd Day – Zlatibor Mountain